Tailypo: Story

 During a season of considerable hunger and a lack of suitable game, the tale begins with a hermit and his three hounds.
-The man is out at night, looking for the evening meal and manages to shoot a small hare, which he shares with his dogs.
+The man is out at night, looking for the evening meal, and manages to shoot a small hare, which he shares with his dogs.
 Understandably still hungry, the man presses on and discovers a bizarre shape with bright eyes and a long tail.
 The hermit quickly shoots at the creature, severing its tail.
 Screaming, the creature runs off into the darkness and the man eats the tail, either raw or in stew.

 On the brink of sleep, a rustling and clawing wakes the man.
 Sitting up, the hermit is able to see the gleaming eyes of the Tailypo leering at him from the foot of his bed.
 In an otherworldly voice, the creature demands the return of its "tailypo".
 Terrified, the man calls for his hounds, which immediately come to his aid, chasing the beast off into the night.

-With the creature chased back into the woods, two of the hermit's dogs return, but one is missing.
+With the creature chased back into the woods, two of the hermit's dogs return, but one remains missing.
 The man tries to sleep, but the Tailypo soon returns, beckoning even more forcefully for the return of its tail.
 Again, the man sics his hounds on the Tailypo, and again, one is missing upon the return of the survivor.
 Unable to sleep, the man clutches his weapon (usually a gun of some kind) and waits for dawn, his remaining dog nearby.
 When the Tailypo appears for the third time, the man once again orders the hound to attack the Tailypo.
 Predictably, the dog chases the creature away and does not return.

 The man, now left with no real protection, having exhausted his three hounds, cowers under his bedsheets, praying for dawn.
 Hours before daybreak, the man hears the familiar rustling sound, hoping that it is one of his dogs.
 Unfortunately, the man is leapt upon by the Tailypo and is either disarmed or has dropped his weapon in terror.
 The beast is now eye-to-eye with the man, and it demands once more the return of his "tailypo".

 Most commonly, the man is described as being flayed beyond recognition by the Tailypo.
 In less explicit versions, all that remains of the cabin is the chimney.
 Either way, it is understood that the Tailypo has exacted revenge for the loss of its tail.
 During the darkest of nights, the creature can be heard whispering for its "tailypo" (or claiming, whisperingly, that it has gotten its "tailypo" back).